mattlukac/alpha-inference/sims/README.md

   - `params/` contains the `shape` and `scale` hyperparameters used to draw selection coefficients from a gamma distribution.
 These will be transformed to be the targets for the CNN.

+  - `trainingData/` contains the input tensors and targets for the CNN, saved as numpy arrays.

 The numerical suffix in the filenames denotes the index for each simulation.